RobTillaart/HX711/README.md

   - **changes from explanatory code to vague**
   - very small performance gain.
   - code moves to both get/set_gain() so footprint might rise.

+## Support

+At the moment I have developed more than 200 Arduino libraries, free to use under MIT license.

+If you appreciate these libraries you can support the development and maintenance:

+1. Improve the quality of the libraries by providing Pull Requests or issues.
+1. Donate hardware for testing
+1. Donate through PayPal or GitHub sponsors.

+Thank you,